jundalisay/spblist/content/en/research/sarkar/katha/chapter-15.md

 Before leaving Jamalpur that evening I went for Baba’s darshan and I told Baba that I was leaving for Patna and Delhi the next day.
 It was possible that I might be requested to stay in Patna for some time, and I would start for Delhi after my appeal has been moved up from there.

+Baba said:

-Baba said, "That is alright.
+"That is alright.
 Go and only come back with the orders."I told Baba that it was not within my powers to get the orders issued, but I will try as far as possibas per your instruction.

+Baba said:

-Baba said: "You would not return unless you have talked to me".
+"You would not return unless you have talked to me".

+I said:

-I said: "Kindly let me know the number of the telephone where I could contact you."
+"Kindly let me know the number of the telephone where I could contact you."

 Baba laughed and asked, "So you would ask me on telephone?"